Background pattern

 The ready-to-use syringe can be thawed and warmed using one of the following methods:

-1. Thawing and warming quickly (sterile water bath),recommended method
+1. Rapid thawing/warming (sterile water bath),recommended method

-2. Thawing and warming in a non-sterile water bath
+2. Thawing/warming in a non-sterile water bath

-3. Thawing and warming in an incubator
+3. Thawing/warming in an incubator

-4. The ready-to-use syringe can also be thawed and stored at room temperature (not above 25°C) for up to 72hours.
+4. The ready-to-use syringe can also be thawed and stored at room temperature (not above 25 °C) for up to 72 hours.
 It must be warmed before use.

 Instructions: